MasatakaNakamura/remark/Configuration.md

 ### Setting options by calling `remark.config` method

-This method uses ordinary JavaScript by calling the `remark.config` [API](API) method, accepting the same configuration option-value object mentioned above:
+This method uses ordinary JavaScript by calling the `remark.config` [[API]] method, accepting the same configuration option-value object mentioned above:

     remark.config({ "option": "value" });

 If you've already got some JavaScript in your slideshow, this is the preferred way.

-Check out the list of [configuration options](Configuration-Options).
+Check out the list of [[configuration options|Configuration-Options]].